KevinAlavik/Fenix/README.md

 # Fenix

+*Todo: More in depth documentation*

-A simple bash based build system.
+A simple, single file bash based build system

 ## Usage

-*Todo: Finish writing this*

-First you need to create a simple `build` file in the root of your project.
+who do yall think i am? im to lazy to write docs.
+Just look at `fenix.sh` and the example in `example/` (you are a programer, arent you?)

+## License

+Fenix is licensed under the MIT license, see [LICENSE](https://github.com/KevinAlavik/Fenix/tree/main/LICENSE)